 The essential guide to the LNAT

-If you’re considering applying to study law at university you may have come across the term ‘LNAT’ or National Admissions Test for Law.
-The LNAT is a test which forms part of the application process to certain law courses.
+If you’re considering applying to study law at university, you may have come across the term ‘LNAT’ or National Admissions Test for Law.
+The LNAT is a test that forms part of the application process to certain law courses.
 If you’re not sure what the LNAT is, whether you need to take it or what the logistics of it are, don’t worry.
 We’ve put together all the information you need know about the National Admissions Test for Law below.

 What is the LNAT?

 The LNAT is a two-part test designed to provide the university with a better understanding of your potential.
 Accordingly, the test is aptitude-based, instead of knowledge-based.

 - Section A is a 95-minute multiple-choice exam, consisting of 42 questions based on 12 passages about current issues or a controversial topic.
 These test a variety of skills but comprehension is key.
 The result of this section is known as your LNAT score.
 Example passages include ones on the importance of interpreting data found on Google, parental pressure or the importance of language.

 - Section B is a 40-minute essay-based test, where you are asked to answer one of three questions.
 This assesses your ability to form a balanced and reasoned argument.
 Examples of essay topics include ‘How should judges be appointed?’, ‘What is “political correctness” and why does it matter?’ and ‘Make the best case you can for public funding of the arts’.

 Neither of these sections tests your knowledge of the law, nor do they rely on your knowledge of current events, although awareness of the latter in particular is beneficial.

 LNAT is needed if applying to a law course at the following UK universities: